QuiNovas/pulsar-jms-provider-client/README.md

 Embedding pulsar-jms-provider as maven dependency in this project.

-Examples : Publish messages to pulsar broker and consume messages from pulsar broker
+Examples in this app : Publish messages to pulsar broker and consume messages from pulsar broker

 ## Build from sources